vbscott/duo_universal_python/demo/README.md

 # Duo Universal Python SDK Demo

-A simple Python web application that serves a logon page integrated with Duo 2FA.
+A simple Python3 web application that serves a logon page integrated with Duo 2FA.

 ## Setup
 Change to the "demo" directory